 Who is eligible?

-- Patients with an advanced illness who have limited prognosis
+- Patients with a terminal illness who have a 6 month prognosis

 Patients who continue to receive medical treatments such as: